14 Top Attractions & Things to Do in Niagara Falls, NY

 Castellani Art Museum of Niagara University

 The Castellani Art Museum was founded by the Castellani family in 1976 to further the study and appreciation of art at Niagara University and the region.
-The permanent collection includes more than 5,600 works in a wide range of media that dates from the 1850s to the present.
+The permanent collection includes more than 5,600 works in a wide range of media that date from the 1850s to the present.

-Examples include paintings, drawings, photos, and sculpture, as well as pre-Columbian ceramics.
+Examples include paintings, drawings, photos, and sculptures, as well as pre-Columbian ceramics.
 The bulk of the museum's collection is focused on artwork created since the 1970s and features prominent and emerging contemporary artists.
 The museum is located on the Niagara University campus.

 Address: Niagara University, 5795 Lewiston Road, Niagara Falls, New York